-The sad fact is that most of our alien-invasion movies get it wrong.
+The sad fact is that most of our alien-visit movies get it wrong.
 Aliens don’t want to conquer us or go to war with us.
 They’re explorers, academicians, voyeurs.
 Vacationers looking for a good time.
 Workaholics on a psychiatrically prescribed break from whatever grind they’re escaping from.

 Some are stand-up comedians looking for material.

-Only 2% of respondents said they were here under ulterior motives, like hiding out from an angry spouse or hoping to score a genuine un-shredded Banksy.
+Only 3% of respondents said they were here under ulterior motives, like hiding out from an angry spouse or hoping to score a genuine un-shredded Banksy.
 15% were on their honeymoon and 10% were on a secret trip with an illicit lover.
-25% said their parents or grandparents visited Earth once and highly recommended it, though it was much safer when the planet only had 4 to 5 billion inhabitants.
+25% said their parents or grandparents visited Earth once and highly recommended it, though it was much safer when the planet only had 4 billion inhabitants.

 And, for the record, I disagree with Norva’s 100-year prediction.
 I give us at least 200 more years… though I do think it is in our nature to destroy ourselves.
 But what do I know?
 I was surprised when Donald Trump was elected in 2016.
 Norva said they saw it coming over 100 years ago.
 “It was bubbling just under the surface,” he said.